Skip to main content

 Linda DiProperzio is a weddings expert and freelance writer based in New York.

-Elegant wedding reception table setup with decor.
+Elegant wedding reception table set for a celebrity wedding.

-Young couple joyfully celebrating their wedding day.
+Young couple celebrating their wedding day joyfully

-Stunning fine jewelry from Brilliant Earth for engagements.
+Exquisite fine jewelry showcase from Brilliant Earth.

 Joyful bride and groom sharing a happy moment.

-Another joyful bride and groom top photo.
+Another angle of the bride and groom's top photo.

-Beautiful altar setup for wedding ceremonies.
+Beautiful altar setup for a celebrity wedding ceremony.

-Happy couple celebrating their love on wedding day.
+Happy couple enjoying their special wedding day.